mattdeboard/mattdeboard.net/2011/05/09/more-tips-on-rstblog.rst

 Some background
 ---------------

 First, rstblog is so called because it is powered by `reStructuredText <http://docutils.sourceforge.net/rst.html>`_, a very powerful, easy-to-grok markup syntax.
 (It's right up there with `Fabric <http://fabfile.org/>`_ on my `"Idiot-Proof/Time-Saving" graph <http://mattdeboard.net/static/GRAPH.png>`_.)
-I never realized how pervasive rst is, until I decided to rstblog from from `Tumblr <http://tumblr.com>`_.
+I never realized how pervasive rst is, until I decided to move to rstblog from `Tumblr <http://tumblr.com>`_.
 Using Armin's blog platform (which he calls a `"Not-invented-here <http://en.wikipedia.org/wiki/Not_Invented_Here>`_ site generator") has paid dividends just in terms of the knowledge of rst I've been forced to acquire.

 Some other concepts & tech with which I've had to get familiar in support of rstblog:
   1. `YAML <http://www.yaml.org/spec/1.2/spec.html>`_ - Specifically, getting a grip on how finicky it can be about whitespace.